Teterboro Airport: Facilities

 Teterboro Airport covers 827 acres at an elevation of 8.4 ft.

-Buildings

-Nineteen hangars on the airport have a total area of about 412000 sqft.

-Two large office buildings are centrally located, one at 90 Moonachie Avenue, and the other on Fred Wehran Drive, which houses the Department of Homeland Security.
-Both buildings have a total area of 133418 sqft.

-Additional office and shop space totals an area of 165611 sqft.
-There is also an operations building, maintenance facility, and two fuel farms.

-The airport contains the Aviation Hall of Fame of New Jersey.

-Control tower

-The control tower was built on the east side of the airport by the FAA, and went into operation on October 29, 1975.
-The original control tower is not operational, but is still part of the original wooden Atlantic Aviation hangar on Industrial Avenue.
-It is in the northeast corner of the hangar.
+Air traffic control

+The airport's first air control tower opened in 1975.
+In October 2025, a new $73.4 million 157 ft tower opened on top of a 19,000 sqft base.

 Runways

 Runway 6-24 is 6013 ft long and 150 ft wide, with High Intensity Runway Lights (HIRL).
 Runway 6 approach has an Instrument Landing System (ILS), and a Medium Approach Lighting System-R (MALS-R).
 Runway 24 approach is equipped with both a Precision Approach Path Indicator (PAPI) and Runway End Identification Lights (REIL) systems.
 Runway 6-24 underwent complete overlay and grooving in 1987.

 Runway 1-19 is 7000 ft long and 150 ft wide, with HIRL.
 Both runways 1 and 19 are equipped with REIL systems.
 Runway 1 approach is equipped with a VASI system.
 Runway 19 approach has an ILS, and a Precision Approach Path Indicator (PAPI).
 Runway 1-19 was overlaid and grooved in the summer of 2000, and included the installation of centerline and touchdown zone lighting.
 Runway 19 is the preferred runway for noise abatement procedures.